vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-cloud-config-set-up.md

 *`{profile}`, which maps to `spring.profiles.active` on the client (comma-separated list).

-*`{label}`, which is a server side feature labelling a "versioned" set of config files.
+*`{label}`, which is a server side feature labeling a "versioned" set of config files.

 A repository loads configuration files from a `spring.config.name` based on the `{application}` parameter, and `spring.profiles.active` based on the `{profiles}` parameter.
 Active profiles take precedence over defaults.